 Covid-19 has had a profound impact on many aspects of our lives.
 Managing student loans is no exception.

-The fast-changing economic conditions have also had a significant influence on the student loan refinance process.
+The fast-changing economic conditions have had a significant influence on the student loan refinance process.
 Due to these changes, many borrowers may want to delay refinancing their student loans, as it could prove to be a mistake.
-In some limited circumstances, some borrowers should consider a refinance as soon as possible.
+In some limited circumstances, immediately refinancing may be the best approach.

 Now is a Bad Time to Mess with Federal Loans